brandon-stewart-rgb/dance-tsunamis/README.md

   <h1 align="center">Budget Tracker</h1>

   <p align="center">
-    Allowing them to access that information offline with this PWA.
+    Allowing them to access that information offline with this PWA...
 Having offline functionality is paramount to the success of an application that handles users’ financial information.
     <br />
     <a href="https://github.com/brandon-stewart-rgb/dance-tsunamis"><strong>Explore the docs »</strong></a>
     <br />